TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15: Sunday, 17 January 2021

+**Today's Progress**:

+**Thoughts**:

+### Day 14: Saturday, 16 January 2021

+**Today's Progress**: I moved on to a CSS review as well as reviewing some JavaScript at Codecademy.
+Still studying JavaScript at FCC.

+**Thoughts**: I had to get up early Friday and then skipped lunch due to work stuff.
+The combination led to crashing before posting this update last night!
+But I did get my time in and I continued to study today.

+### Day 13: Friday, 15 January 2021

+**Today's Progress**: I'm mostly done with the Web Development Fundamentals review at Codecademy.
+Still working on JavaScript at FCC.

 ### Day 12: Thursday, 14 January 2021

 **Today's Progress**: More Web Development Fundamentals review at Codecademy and going through the Basic Algorithm Scripting at FreeCodeCamp.